rcarrata/rcarrata.github.io/_posts/2021-11-26-egress-ip-ovn.md

 200-> num 4
 ```

-* And check the logs of the httpd server, we can see the exact same behaviour as before, the source IP is corresponding to the other worker where is running the pods of Simpson namespace:
+* And if we check the logs of the httpd server, we can see the exact same behavior as before: the source IP corresponds to the other worker where the pods of the Simpson namespace are running:

 ```sh
 tail -n5 /var/log/httpd/access_log